~ 7 min read · Updated July 2026

 After the award is rendered:

-- Error correction: arithmetic, typographical errors – correctable within 30 days upon request;
+- Error correction: arithmetic and typographical errors are correctable within 30 days upon request;

 - Additional award: issued for omitted claims if requested timely;